ehsong/ehsong.github.io/_pages/research.md

 My other research agenda lies in examining correlates of foreign policy attitudes, notably xenophobia and nationalism.
 My recent works have centered on examining the determinants of Sinophobia and its impact on foreign policy attitudes in South Korea.
 With the case China, I examine the interlink between nationalism and hawkish foreign policy attitudes.
 I draw evidence from qualitative text analyses, survey experiments, and statistical analyses of public opinion data.

-* Song, E. E. Air Pollution Coverage, Anti-Chinese Sentiment, and Attitudes towards Foreign Policy in South Korea.
-Under Review.
+* Song, E. E. Air Pollution Coverage, Anti-Chinese Sentiment, and Attitudes towards Foreign Policy in South Korea. under review.
   * Previous version presented at 2019 APSA, Washington D.C. [[iPoster]](https://apsa2019-apsa.ipostersessions.com/default.aspx?s=DF-1D-34-3D-64-33-21-12-B0-42-57-A1-87-AC-68-E1); GIGA Workshop on Foreign Policy 2022; International China Narratives in Politics and Economics since 1945, Bundeskanzler-Helmut-Schmidt-Stiftung (BKHS), Hamburg DE (TBD)

-* COVID-19 and Anti-Chinese Sentiment in South Korea: Evidence from Text Mining of Twitter Data 2019-2021.
-Under Review.
+* COVID-19 and Anti-Chinese Sentiment in South Korea: Evidence from Text Mining of Twitter Data 2019-2021. under review.
   * First version presented at [Sinophone Borderlands: Global Views on China Conference, Palacky University](https://sinofon.cz/surveys/)

 Despite the alluded association with COVID19 and increased anti-Chinese sentiment in South Korea, there has not been detailed examination of how COVID19 affected the increase in anti-Chinese sentiment.
 Using Twitter data that discusses the keyword ‘China’ from period 2019 to 2021, this paper finds several nuanced evidence of association between COVID19 and anti-Chinese sentiment in South Korea.
 Statistical analyses of sentiment scores and hate scores from text mining shows that anti-Chinese sentiment and anti-Chinese racism increased after the onset of COVID19.
 Yet, a detailed examination of topic trends show that increased racism is only moderately correlated with COVID19 or with politicization of the narrative surrounding the pandemic onset.
 Issues not directly related to COVID19, such as Korea-China relations and the debate surrounding hanbok reflected more anti-Chinese racism.
 The above findings imply that the politicized debate on border controls had at best a moderate association on generating anti-Chinese racism.
 Empirics are drawn from applying text mining, sentiment analysis, and hate speech detection on approximately 0.8 million tweets on China in Korean text gathered from Twitter.